 If not milk, you’re missing out.
-Staff dietitian Allie Elison, RDN, CD, explains why refueling your body after workouts is so important and why milk is the perfect recovery beverage.
+Dietitian Allie Elison, RDN, CD, explains why refueling your body after workouts is so important and why milk is the perfect recovery beverage.

 Fuel is energy.
 By definition, fuel is an energy source, something that sustains and stimulates power.
 In nutrition science, fuel and glucose are synonymous.
 Our bodies prefer glucose for energy – just like a car needs gas, our bodies needs glucose to help keep us running.
 Glucose courses through our blood and is stored in our muscles so that our cells have available energy to maintain life functions—the power to jump, to run, to walk, and to operate.
 And this glucose fuel comes from food.